 - Set up remote logging, to ensure log files are available and can’t be erased by attackers

-- Use a central management interface to collect logging and apply a first level of automatic filtering
+- Use a central management interface to collect logging and apply the first level of automatic filtering

 Availability and Backups

 When we think of availability of data, the first thing coming to mind might be high-available (HA) software solutions.
 While that helps with high service uptime, it does not much to protect data in itself.
 Backups are from a technical point of view more interesting.
 It starts with creating the backups (safely) and protect them as good as your original data.
-One of the requirements of your (next) backup solution might be the presence of a cryptographic library to encrypt the data.
-While it may be harder to have your live database fully encrypted, the backup data should be readable only by those having the key to unlock it.
+Your (next) backup solution might need to have a cryptographic library, to encrypt the data.
+The backup data should be only readable by those having the unlock key.